pivotal/docs-tap/scst-store/logs.md

 # Log configuration and usage

-This topic covers how to configure the Supply Chain Security Tools - Store to output detailed log information and interpret them.
+This topic covers configuring the Supply Chain Security Tools - Store to output detailed log information and interpret them.

 ## Log levels